cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 2. It uses the 3DCityDB Importer [`impexp import`][3dcitydb-importer] tool to initialise the 3DCityDB schema in the PostgreSQL database in the stack.
 3. It uses two SQL scripts to convert the building data uploaded by GDAL and populate the 3DCityDB tables sequentially.
 The building data will be instantiated as LoD2 buildings with thematic surfaces.
 4. Building footprints and heights are added to the uploaded data.
-5. It writes the processed data in PostgreSQL to a compressed CityGML file using the 3DCityDB Importer [`impexp import`][3dcitydb-importer] tool.
+5. It writes the processed data that has been uploaded to PostgreSQL out to a compressed CityGML file using the 3DCityDB Importer [`impexp import`][3dcitydb-importer] tool.
 6. It uses the GeoServer REST API to create a new layer in GeoServer that can be used to visualise the newly uploaded geometries (in Mapbox).
 7. It uses the [`py3dtiler`][py3dtiler] tool to create 3DTile sets that can be used to visualise the newly uploaded geometries (in Cesium).